tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/数据检索/Select 命令_intl_en.md

 - WHERE clause
 - LIMIT clause

-> !COS Select currently does not support clause queries or joins.
+> COS Select currently does not support clause queries or joins.

 ## SELECT Statement